e-candeloro/Driver-State-Detection/README.md

 The Dlib predictor for face keypoints is already included in the "predictor" folder

-### IMPORTANT: Dlib installation
+### IMPORTANT: Dlib requirements and libraries installation

 Dlib is a library that needs a C/C++ compiler installed and also the Cmake library.
 Please follow [this guide](http://dlib.net/compile.html) to install dlib propely on your machine.

-If you have already all the prerequisites in your machine to install dlib and cmake you can use the requirements.txt file provided in the repository or you can execute the following pip commands on terminal:
+If you have already all the prerequisites in your machine to install dlib and cmake you can use the requirements.txt file provided in the repository using:

+    pip install -r requirements.txt

+Or you can execute the following pip commands on terminal:

 ```
 pip install numpy